tuantran23012000/Time-Series-Tool/README.md

 # Time-Series-Tool

 ## Installation
-Download and rename file.txt into file.zip, then unzip and simulate
+Download and rename file.txt into file.zip, then unzip and use
+## Test
+Import data and simulate